azutoolkit/cql/docs/coreconcepts/migrations.md

 #### Conclusion

-The `Cql::Migrator` class makes it easy to manage database migrations in a structured and version-controlled manner.
+The `CQL::Migrator` class makes it easy to manage database migrations in a structured and version-controlled manner.
 By following this guide, you can:

 - Create and apply migrations to modify your schema.
 - Roll back changes if needed.